uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

       - _name_: `uhppoted-mqtt`
       - _device shadow_: `No shadow`
    4. Choose _Auto-generate a new certificate_
-   5. Attach the _UhppotedGreengrassThingPolicy_ policy
+   5. Attach the _GreengrassV2IoTThingPolicy_ policy
    6. Create `thing` and download certificate and key files:
       - Device certificate
       - Public key file